composewell/streaming-benchmarks/README.md

 [![Build Status](https://travis-ci.org/composewell/streaming-benchmarks.svg?branch=master)](https://travis-ci.org/composewell/streaming-benchmarks)
 [![Windows Build status](https://ci.appveyor.com/api/projects/status/8d1kgrrw9mmxv5xt?svg=true)](https://ci.appveyor.com/project/harendra-kumar/streaming-benchmarks)

-Compare the performance of various implementations of pure streams, monadic streams and arrays in Haskell.
+Compare the performance of various implementations of pure streams and monadic streams in Haskell.
 Due care has been taken to keep the comparisons fair.
 Please send an email or a PR if the benchmarking code has a problem or is unfair to some library in any way.